Stages of Initial Formation

 "Come daughter hear me, and I will teach you the fear of the Lord.
 Draw near to God that you may be radiant with joy and your being will always be at peace."
 Rule of St. Benedict

-After both the novice and the community discern that the woman is being called to continue her journey at Mount St. Scholastica, she makes triennial monastic profession.
+After both the novice and the formation director, discern that the woman is being called to continue her journey at Mount St. Scholastica, she makes triennial monastic profession.
 Professing obedience, stability, and fidelity to the monastic way of life, the woman vows to respond to the monastic life on an even deeper level.
 During this period of three to six years, the woman, her scholastic director, and the community will continue to discern if she is being called to a lifetime commitment to the monastic life of communal living, prayer and work.